A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Abstract

 \section{Abstract}

 We report the discovery of the closest known black hole candidate as a binary companion to V723 Mon.
-V723 Mon is a nearby ($d\sim460\,\rm pc$), bright ($V\simeq8.3$~mag), evolved red giant in a high mass function, $f(M)=1.72\pm 0.01~M_\odot$, nearly circular binary ($P=59.9$~d, $e\simeq 0$).
-Analyses of the stellar spectra and spectral energy distribution (SED) give $T_{\rm eff, giant}\simeq4440$~K, $L_{\rm giant}\simeq173~L_\odot$ and $R_{\rm giant}\simeq22 ~R_\odot$.
-Matching these parameters to MIST evolutionary models indicates a mass of $M_{\rm giant}=1.07\pm0.24~M_\odot$.
+V723 Mon is a nearby ($d\sim460\,\rm pc$), bright ($V\simeq8.3$~mag), evolved ($T_{\rm eff, giant}\simeq4440$~K, and $L_{\rm giant}\simeq173~L_\odot$) red giant in a high mass function, $f(M)=1.72\pm 0.01~M_\odot$, nearly circular binary ($P=59.9$~d, $e\simeq 0$).
 V723 Mon is a known variable star, previously classified as an eclipsing binary, but its All-Sky Automated Survey (ASAS), Kilodegree Extremely Little Telescope (KELT), and Transiting Exoplanet Survey Satellite (\textit{TESS}) light curves are those of a nearly edge-on ellipsoidal variable.
-Detailed models of the light curves constrained by the period, radial velocities and stellar temperature give an inclination of $i=87.0^\circ \pm 1.0^\circ$, a mass ratio of $q\simeq0.30\pm0.02$, a companion mass of $M_{\rm comp}=2.91\pm0.08~M_\odot$, a stellar radius of $R_{\rm giant}=23.6\pm1.0~R_\odot$, and a giant mass of $M_{\rm giant}=0.87\pm0.08~ M_\odot$, consistent with our other estimates.
-We identify a likely non-stellar, diffuse veiling component with contributions in the $B$ and $V$-band of ${\sim}64\%$ and ${\sim}23\%$, respectively, and a luminosity of ${\sim}20~L_\odot$.
-The SED and the absence of continuum eclipses imply that the companion mass must be dominated by a compact object even if the companion is a binary.
+Detailed models of the light curves constrained by the period, radial velocities and stellar temperature give an inclination of $87.0^\circ{}^{+1.7^{\circ}}_{-1.4^{\circ}} $, a mass ratio of $q\simeq0.33\pm0.02$, a companion mass of $M_{\rm comp}=3.04\pm0.06~M_\odot$, a stellar radius of $R_{\rm giant}=24.9\pm0.7~R_\odot$, and a giant mass of $M_{\rm giant}=1.00\pm0.07~ M_\odot$.
+We identify a likely non-stellar, diffuse veiling component with contributions in the $B$ and $V$-band of ${\sim}63\%$ and ${\sim}24\%$, respectively.
+The SED and the absence of continuum eclipses imply that the companion mass must be dominated by a compact object.
 We do observe eclipses of the Balmer lines when the dark companion passes behind the giant, but their velocity spreads are low compared to observed accretion disks.
-The X-ray luminosity of the system is $L_{\rm X}\simeq1.0\times10^{30}~\rm ergs~s^{-1}$, corresponding to $L/L_{\rm edd}{\sim}10^{-9}$.
-The simplest explanation for the massive companion is a single compact object, most likely a black hole in the ``mass gap'', although a double neutron star binary is possible.
+The X-ray luminosity of the system is $L_{\rm X}\simeq7.6\times10^{29}~\rm ergs~s^{-1}$, corresponding to $L/L_{\rm edd}{\sim}10^{-9}$.
+The simplest explanation for the massive companion is a single compact object, most likely a black hole in the ``mass gap''.